Good Samaritans break car windows with strollers to save sick man

 Another person involved in the rescue attempt, Qua Tucker, told Inside Edition had been on his way home from church when he came across the scene.

-“It brought joy to my heart to see people who did not know each other to come together,” Tucker said.
+“It brought joy to my heart to see people who did not know each other to come together.”

 Join our new commenting forum